 The exhibit was colourful and the waterlily flowers all looked wonderful – whites, reds and pinks.
 (Albatross, Gladstoniana, Darwin, Marliacaea Carnea, Mrs Richmond, Rene Gerard, Rembrandt, Attraction)

-The black and white combination of container ponds we put together proved hugely successful.
+The contemporary look to the black and white combination of container ponds we put together proved hugely successful.

 Our Iris pseudacorus was in flower and Carol Klein sat on the edge of the exhibit and talked about it in her TV section on the Friday.